Skip to main content

 In this field, there’s no substitute for hands-on training.
 While traditional classroom experience is beneficial, I learned the most by physically working on vehicles.

-Take every opportunity to engage in hands-on practice, whether during your training program or while on the job.
-If you shadow another technicians, take notes on what they do so you can refer to them later.
+I suggest taking every opportunity to engage in hands-on practice, whether during your training program or while on the job.
+If you shadow other technicians, take notes on what they do so you can refer to them later.

 Being a diesel technician is challenging work, both physically and mentally.
 But it’s also very rewarding.
 Accomplishing something as a woman in a male-dominated industry is a great feeling!